 Vietnamese Coffee Ice Cream

 It feels like summer in LA, so it’s that time of year where I brush off my ice cream machine and starting churning some ice cream.
 A flavor that I can’t believe I haven’t done yet is Vietnamese coffee ice cream.
-Like durian, Vietnamese coffee or just coffee in general is a favorite flavor among Vietnamese families.
+Like durian, Vietnamese coffee or Ca Phe Sua Da in general is a favorite flavor among Vietnamese families.
 I decided to give it a little something extra by adding chocolate chips to the ice cream!
 Chocolate and coffee is always an amazing combination.

 ice cream base

 • Condensed milk – Condensed milk is a huge part of Vietnamese coffee, so I had to include it in this recipe.
 It adds sweetness to the ice cream base.
+It also makes the ice cream a lot creamier.
 Use any kind of condensed milk you can find!

 • Vanilla extract – Adds flavor to the ice cream.
 You can substitute with 1 teaspoon of vanilla paste or 1 vanilla bean.